trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 [^22]: L. Heck to H. Heck, 09.01.1934, AZGB N 1/7.

 [^23]: L. Heck to H. Heck, 09.01.1934, AZGB N 1/7.
-See also Haikal, Mustafa. _Die Löwenfabrik: Lebensläufe und Legenden_.
-Leipzig: Pro Leipzig, 2006; Haikal, Mustafa, and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
+See also Mustafa Haikal. _Die Löwenfabrik: Lebensläufe und Legenden_.
+Leipzig: Pro Leipzig, 2006; Mustafa Haikal and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
 Leipzig: pro Leipzig, 2003.

 [^24]: In turn, zoos had to get rid of lions that were too big, resulting lion cubs being circulated in a manner similar to an economy of trade or barter.